Chapter 8 : Under Lock And Key

 “Well there you go, you smell nice.
 About the only thing nice about you.”
 Sirius replied hotly.
 Marion’s breath caught in her throat.
 She hadn’t expected that.
 It was quite hurtful.
 As Sirius ran over the sentence, he realised that was a bit harsh, and regretted it.

 “You are?” she asked just to be sure she hadn’t misheard him.

 “Yes, I’m sorry for sniffing you, for trying to dye your hair pink, for being mean to you at quidditch and for getting us stuck in here.”
-He repeated.
+He listed, now more defeated and humbled than ever.
 She looked at his dark frame; she smiled and nodded her approval.

 “And I’m sorry for being such a sap back in California, for slapping you, for being a hogger at practice and for getting us stuck in here.”
 She reached out her hand for him to shake, he took it, and then used it to pull himself up.
-After helping her up, they yanked at the door handle, which opened at will.
+After helping her up, they yanked at the door handle, which opened at will, a metallic clunk on the outside told them the padlock had fallen to the floor.
 He turned back to Marion and smiled.
 But before opening the door, he said one more thing.

 “By the way, if there’s any part of you that still thinks you deserved what Kyle did to you, don’t, because you didn’t.”

 Marion smiled a little, and nodded as they both exited the tiny, dark room.
 They both squinted a little as the light from the candlelit passage hit their eyes, but were glad to be out of there.
 Looking down, they laid eyes on the giant padlock that had kept them sealed in.
 It had stopped glowing silver, and was now a dull iron colour since its purpose had been completed.
 Sirius picked it up and shoved it in his pocket.
 He then looked at Marion and put a finger to his lips.